Eric Samperton

 My papers and preprints are listed below, with links to both the published versions and arXiv preprints.
 You might also want to check out my arXiv author page or my MathSciNet author profile (subscription required).

 (10) An algorithm for Tambara-Yamagami quantum invariants of 3-manifolds, parameterized by the first Betti number.
-With Colleen Delaney and Clément Maria. arXiv
+With Colleen Delaney and Clément Maria. arXiv, Video

 (9) Topological quantum computation is hyperbolic.
 Communications in Mathematical Physics (2023), Volume 402, pp. 79-96. arXiv, YouTube